-Sedimentation and silting of reservoirs is a matter of vital concern in all water bodies (Compendium of silting of reservoirs in India, April 2015).
-Optimal management of water resources is the prime necessity of our time for our growing population and development.
-To check surface runoff and sediment flow to water bodies, plantation of the right tree species can be an efficient solution, enhancing biodiversity habitats and also forest products which can be utilized by locals.
+“Sedimentation and siltation of reservoirs is a matter of vital concern in all water bodies” (Compendium of silting of reservoirs in India, April 2015).
+Optimal management of water resources is the prime necessity of our time, owing to the growing population and development.
+To check surface runoff and sediment flow to water bodies, plantation of the right tree species can be an efficient solution, enhancing biodiversity habitats and the forest products that can be utilised by locals.
 Vegetation and plant debris slow surface runoff, preventing sediment and sediment-bound contaminants from entering surface water.
 Once in the soil, contaminants can be immobilized and transformed by soil microbes or taken up by vegetation.
 Groundwater flowing through the root zone is also filtered by these processes.
 Additionally, trees can trap windblown dust before it enters stream and lakes’ (United States Department of Agriculture).
-Thus, the plantation of right native tree species along the catchment of the Manjalar helps in improving the water quality with a check on reservoir siltation with enhanced carbon sequestration potential.
+Thus, the plantation of the right local tree species with the help of our planting partner, UEF, along the catchment of the Manjalar helps in improving the water quality with a check on reservoir siltation with enhanced carbon sequestration potential.

-Plantation of 7500 valued native trees among the identified sites will enhance the biodiversity of the region.
-Local livelihoods are mostly dependent on forest resources such as fruit, fodder, gum, honey, lac, biomass, fuelwood, etc. The local economy comprising of families living below the poverty line will improve over time.
+Plantation of valued tree trees among the identified sites will enhance the biodiversity of the region.
+Local livelihoods are mostly dependent on forest resources such as fruit, fodder, gum, honey, biomass, fuelwood, etc. The local economy comprising of families living below the poverty line will improve over time.
 The selected area is inhabited mostly by the Palaiyar community.
-They are traditional nomadic hunter-gatherers, honey hunters and foragers.
-The Palaiyar community livelihood subsists on trades of forest products, food cultivation and beekeeping.
+They are traditional nomadic hunter-gatherers, honey hunters, and foragers.
+The Palaiyar community livelihood subsists on trades of forest products, food cultivation, and beekeeping.
 Some work intermittently as wage labourers, mostly on plantations.
 (Culture and lifestyle of Paliyan tribes, Social Research Journal, K Shenbaham).
-Locals show a high dependency on the forest resources.
-They collect jamun, amla, neem, tamarind, wild-honey and fish.
+Locals show a high dependency on forest resources.
+They collect Jamun, amla, neem, tamarind, wild-honey, and fish.